-Stockholders who wish to cast their votes may do so via the method provided for voting in absentia, or by accomplishing the proxy form to be sent together with the Information Statement.
+Stockholders who wish to cast their votes may do so via the method provided for voting in absentia, or by accomplishing the attached proxy.
 The procedures for attending the meeting via remote communication and for casting votes in absentia are explained further in the Information Statement.